Flebor/ML_MINT/README.md

 _**Note:** The code for this project can be found in the "churn_pred" Jupyter notebook and GLMNET.Rmd._

-Feel free to explore the code and analyses in the notebook for a deeper understanding of the project.
+Feel free to explore the code and analysis in the notebook for a deeper understanding of the project.